MA Religious Studies

 Your teaching will mostly be at New College in the centre of Edinburgh.
 This city landmark has its own historic library, study space, hall and garden.

-New College Library holds one of the largest theology and religious studies collections in the UK and its special collections include:
+New College Library holds one of the largest theology and religious studies collections in the UK.
+Its special collections include:

 - historical archives